 Guess what?
 This is it!
 Eight, Fancy, Pound cake, Fix up ideas.

-Especially during the holiday season when we aren’t quite sure which way is forward, I like to eliminate any “stressers” in my day to day life, and hopefully, by providing you with this post, one of those dessert stressers can be crossed off your list.
+Especially when schedules get so crazy and we aren’t quite sure which way is forward, I like to eliminate any “stressers” in my day to day life, and hopefully, by providing you with this post, one of those dessert stressers can be crossed off your list.

 If you keep a store bought, frozen pound cake (shh, it’s our secret) in your freezer at all times, you will be able to have a festive and beautiful recipe to serve in minutes.
 Keep a few in there and you can have a dessert sampler ready for any party on a moments notice.
 Obviously, these will work even better with a homemade pound cake recipe, but then it defeats the “ready in minutes” portion of the idea, and as we all know, I am all about embracing the Good